Biden or Trump, no guarantee of a post-Brexit U.S.-UK trade deal

 “This signals to me that the ‘special relationship’ between a Biden administration and Boris Johnson’s government, especially in a no-deal Brexit, is not going to be very special.”

-Reporting by Andrea Shalal And David Lawder; Editing by Heather Timmons and Daniel Wallis
+Reporting by Andrea Shalal And David Lawder; Editing by Heather Timmons, Daniel Wallis and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.